Working Toward Better Radiation Responses Through Novel, Targeted Drugs

 , by Kendall Morgan, NCI-CONNECT Contributor

-“The majority of treatments for patients fail at the primary tumor site,” Camphausen says.
+“The majority of treatments for patients fail at the primary tumor site,” Dr. Camphausen says.
 “That’s because surgery and local radiation, even together with chemotherapy, are not good enough.
 We’re developing drugs that should enhance the radiation killing effect with the goal to improve outcomes for patients.”

 Caring for Patients